Ferlab-Ste-Justine/terracd/README.md

 - **random_jitter**: Golang duration format indicating a random start delay up to that duration.
 Useful to spread the load a little when you use a scheduler that triggers at the same time for all your jobs.
 - **state_store**: Storage strategy to store a persistent terracd state between executions.
 Needed to support provider caching and recurrence control.
 - **recurrence**: Allows more fine-grained control on when terracd re-executes beyond what schedulers normallly support.
 Note that it is dependant on a state store.
-- **cache**: Allows the caching of terraform providers (currently only supported on the filesystem of stable runtime environments) between executions of terracd.
+- **cache**: Allows the caching of terraform providers (either on the filesystem for longer lived runtime environments or in an s3 store for more ephemeral runtime environments) between executions of terracd.
 Note that it is dependent on a state store.
 - **metrics**: Specify configuration to push timestamp metric on a prometheus pushgateway.
 Note that since only a stateless timestamp metric is currently exported, a state store is **not** necessary to use this feature.
 - **sources**: Array of terraform file sources to be merged together and applied on
 - **command**: Command to execute.
 Can be **apply** to run **terraform apply**, **plan** to run **terraform plan**, **destroy** to run **terraform destroy**, **migrate_backend** to migrate the terraform state to another backend file or **wait** to simply assemble all the sources together and wait a given duration before exiting (useful for importing resources).
 Defaults to **apply** if omitted.